-7.4.4 Multifuel Grate
+6.4.4.
+Multifuel Grate

-Your stove is fitted with a multifuel grate, which can be shaken from the right side of the stove by pulling and pushing the knob as required.
-The slot in the operating multi tool can be used to operate the knob or use the gloves supplied.
+Your stove is fitted with a multifuel grate.
+For wood burning it is also provided with a cast iron wood burning plate that is placed on top of the multifuel grate to optimise burning conditions for wood.
+Always use the plate for wood burning and ONLY use the flat plate for burning wood.
 The grate is a strong set of cast iron bars with suitable air slots that assist the burning of most fuels.
-When burning coal type fuels it is important to de-ash regularly to ensure that the primary airflow is not impeded.
+When burning coal type fuels it is important to gently de-ash regularly and empty the ash pan to ensure that the primary airflow is not impeded.
 An excessive build-up of ash when burning coal can damage the cast iron grate.
-A build up of wood ash when burning wood will not harm the grate and indeed wood burns better on a bed of ash but excessive wood ash build up is not recommended.
+A build up of wood ash when burning wood will not harm the grate and indeed wood burns well on a bed of ash but excessive wood ash build up is not recommended.
+If the fire bars become bent or blistered during operating it clearly indicates that the stove is being overfired and the cast iron is partly melting.
+Reduce the ferocity of burn by controlling using the air control further towards the centre position.

-7.4.5 Ashpan
+6.4.5.
+Ashpan